 Follow these steps to access Registry Editor.
 You may need to create or update new input.

-- In the Cortana search bar, type regedit and open the Registry Editor from the list of the results
+Backup your registry.
+In the search bar, type regedit and open the Registry Editor from the list of the results

-Windows Firewall makes sure that no unsecured or unauthorized connection get access to your PC.
-Windows Firewall might disable or lock those request from the VPN software assuming it to be a threat.
+Windows Firewall makes sure that no unsecured or unauthorized connection gets access to your PC.
+Windows Firewall might disable or lock those requests from the VPN software, assuming it to be a threat.
+You need to allow the VPN through the Fiirewall.

-- In the Cortana Search bar, type Firewall and select ”Allow an app through Windows Firewall”.
+- In the Search bar, type Firewall and select ”Allow an app through Windows Firewall”.

 - Click on the Change settings button.